odin-lang/odin-lang.org/content/docs/overview.md

 elem := m[1, 2] // row 1, column 2
 ```

-Scalars act as if they are scaled identity matrices and can be assigned to matrices as them
+Scalars act as if they are scaled diagonal matrices and can be assigned to matrices as them

 ```odin
 b := matrix[2, 2]f32{}